 Guiding note 5:

-Australia’s Science Channel will avoid the creation of false balance in the presentation of any issue.
+The Royal Institution of Australia will avoid the creation of false balance in the presentation of any issue.
 We will be guided by and seek to represent the consilience of the science on every issue.
 We will not have to take corrective action if the complaint seeks to create false balance on the issue under consideration.

 Procedural note 2:

-Australia’s Science Channel reserves the right to accept advertising and commercial messaging on its platforms consistent with this Editorial Policy.
-As an independent not for profit charitable organisation, Australia’s Science Channel relies on government, industry, philanthropic and public funding for its existence and the delivery of services.
+The Royal Institution of Australia reserves the right to accept advertising and commercial messaging on its platforms consistent with this Editorial Policy.
+As an independent not-for-profit charitable organisation, The Royal Institution of Australia relies on its commercial activities and government, industry, philanthropic and public funding for its existence and the delivery of services.
 All advertising and commercial messaging will be identified as such for transparency.

-Australia’s Science Channel values its editorial independence and the trust relationship with the users.
-Commercial agendas and sponsorship arrangements will not interfere with the editorial choices nor the reputability of the science portrayed on Australia’s Science Channel.
+The Royal Institution of Australia values its editorial independence and the trust relationship with its users.
+Commercial agendas and sponsorship arrangements will not interfere with the editorial choices or the reputability of the science portrayed on The Royal Institution of Australia.

-Australia’s Science Channel values the user experience it offers as its greatest asset, therefore commercial messages and sponsorship and partnership related branding are integrated into the user experience, delivered in an un-‐obstructive and un-‐offensive way and deemed relevant to the content and audience profile.
+The Royal Institution of Australia values the user experience it offers as its greatest asset, therefore commercial messages and sponsorship and partnership related branding are integrated into the user experience, delivered in an unobstructed and inoffensive way and deemed relevant to the content and audience profile.

-Australia’s Science Channel reserves the right to exclude advertising, the promotional or commercial material at management’s discretion.
+The Royal Institution of Australia reserves the right to exclude advertising, the promotional or commercial material at management’s discretion.

-Amendments to this policy need to be approved by Australia’s Science Channel’s Management Team and Board prior to being executed.
+Amendments to this policy need to be approved by The Royal Institution of Australia Management Team and Board prior to being executed.